oscbyspro/DiffableTextViews/Notes/DiffableTextViews/DiffableTextField.md

 # DiffableTextField

-A SwiftUI (UIViewRepresentable) that uses DiffableTextStyles to format text as you type.
+A SwiftUI view (UIViewRepresentable) that uses DiffableTextStyle(s) to format text as you type, and convert text to and from its appropriate data type.

 ### Customization